 Keeping track of several different markets can be tough.To make it easier, link your seller accounts.
 That way the Sell Globally page will show your worldwide sales and you can manage all your accounts from the same dashboard.
 This makes tracking and data analysis that much easier, saves time and can increase your productivity.

 Now for the downside of international selling… You have to deal with compliance laws, taxes and so much more fun.

 When it comes to taxes, your best bet is to consult a tax advisor.
 They’ll be able to help you work out a custom plan based on your products and your business model.
 This is one thing you shouldn’t skimp out on.
 Dealing with VAT and complex tax differences on your own is more trouble than it’s worth.

-If you are selling food products internationally, consult a compliance firm.
+If you are selling food products internationally and are curious about sales tax compliance law, consult a compliance firm.
 They will let you know what the best course of action is.
 Food products come with another challenge.
 Expiry dates.
 FBA allows perishable food and beverages as long as the items have a minimum remaining shelf life of 105 days at the time they arrive at the fulfillment center.
 This is an important point to consider when sending your orders.
 Amazon will dispose of any items within 45 days of expiry without reimbursing you.
 A pro tip.
 Change your date format to spell out the month to avoid any confusion between the different date styles.

 Some other things to consider: